mdarif6/component-library-22/README.md

 ![Logo](/document/images/LogoScreenShot.jpg)

 A component Library for a quick creation of websites built using only HTML and CSS with pre-defined styled classes.
+And it is responsive too.

 # Screenshots